Romelium/DirCat/README.md

 - Uses modern C++ features including filesystem, threading, atomic operations, and regular expressions.
 - Limits maximum thread count to 8 or hardware concurrency, whichever is lower.
 - Processes files in chunks for memory efficiency.
-- Maintains consistent output ordering regardless of thread execution order.
+- Optionally maintains consistent output ordering using sorting after multi-threaded processing.
 - Handles large files efficiently through buffered reading.
 - Removes comments by tracking if the current character is within a string, character literal, single-line comment, or multi-line comment.
 - Removes empty lines by checking if a line contains only whitespace characters.
+- Supports processing specific files last in the user-specified order, even when general ordering is not enabled.

 ## Error Handling